 Our priority at this time will always be health – yours, ours and those you interact with during your tour.
 Please continue to check back here for updates.

 The Australian Government through its ACCC agency has instructed that for any tours we are unable to run we are required to provide a credit voucher to the value of all of your payments to date.
 This will be valid for the next 2 years to use against rebooking the same tour or a different one.
 Credit Vouchers are non-transferable and will be emailed to you upon request.
-If you want to rebook on the exact same scheduled tour for later in the year or next year then we will simply transfer your booking to the new date and we will also maintain your 2020 price regardless of any potential price increases.
-If you want to wait and see we will issue you with your credit voucher to be put towards any future Bellbird-branded tour(s) for the next 2 years at the advertised price of that particular tour(s).
+If you want to rebook on the exact same scheduled tour for later in the year or next year then we will simply transfer your booking to the new date.
+Due to price rises of accommodation, food and rental vehicles we will no longer be able to maintain your original price, so if the new departure of your tour is advertised at a higher price, the price increase will be added to your final bill.
+If you want to wait and see we will issue you with your credit voucher to be put towards any future Bellbird-branded tour(s) for the next 2 years.

 If you prefer to pursue a refund now then you should contact your travel insurance company and ask to claim back your payments.
 This may be because you are unable to travel to your destination where your country has banned overseas travel or if you have health issues that prevent you travelling.
 Make sure you ask to claim under Travel Disruption and / or Cancellation clauses as some insurers are wrongly advising that you have to have caught the virus to be eligible.
 We can provide a letter for your insurers confirming you have cancelled along with details of our Terms and Conditions and a summary of what you have paid.